It isn’t easy to pin down Michael Wilbon these days. It’s not that he doesn’t want to talk. The notion of silence doesn’t exist for him.

 Richard Deitsch of SI.com reports Steve Javie will work as a rules analyst for the network’s pregame and postgame coverage of the NBA Finals, as well as SportsCenter.

 Javie, a 25-year ref who had to retire because of a bad knee, told Deitsch that he was inspired by Mike Pereira’s work on Fox’s NFL coverage.

 “Mike and I are friends and I think what he’s done has fantastic,” Javie said.
 “He’s been the trailblazer here and he told me he thought the NBA, ESPN or TNT would be interested in something like this.
-I think Mike has really gained credibility for officials in the NFL, but fans of the NBA have never heard from or been given the
+I think Mike has really gained credibility for officials in the NFL, but fans of the NBA have never heard from or been

 The U.S. basketball team will have plenty of star power in London, but there will be only one Dream Team.

 Twenty years ago in Barcelona, a team for the ages transformed basketball.
 A new documentary on NBA TV (Wednesday, 9 p.m.
 ET) chronicles Michael, Magic, Larry, Charles, Patrick, Scottie and the rest with interviews and rare footage.